-I work as Associate Professor on statistical ecology, dividing my time between teaching applied statistics to ecology and earth science students and research into the analyis of the movement and distribution of organisms in their natural environment.
+I work as Associate Professor on statistical ecology, dividing my time between teaching and research into estimation and modeling problems in the natural sciences.

 A while ago we created an agent-based model in Matlab, which can be used to investigate soaring bird migration.
 The model design and an example of it's application is described in: E.E. van Loon, J. Shamoun-Baranes, W. Bouten & S.L.
 Davis (2011).
 Understanding soaring bird migration through interactions and decisions at the individual level.
 Journal of Theoretical Biology, 270 (1), 112-126.

 Boris Jansen and I developed a model to reconstruct past vegetation on the basis of biomarker data.
 The model is conceptually fairly simple, but performed well in the studies where it was applied so far.
 The model is coded in Matlab, and described in:

 B. Jansen, E.E. van Loon, H. Hooghiemstra & J.M.
 Verstraten (2010).
 Improved reconstruction of palaeo-environments through unravelling of preserved vegetation biomarker patterns.
 Palaeogeography, Palaeoclimatology, Palaeoecology, 285 (1-2), 119-130.

 Mapcurves is a goodness-of-fit measure to compare two categorical maps by Hargrove et al. 2006.
 Niels Raes and I have applied it in a study to floristic regions in Borneo.
 For this study we coded the Mapcurves algorithm in Matlab and R.